Project Owner

 Project Description

-The Willow Rock Energy Storage Center (WRESC) is proposed by Gem A-CAES LLC, a wholly owned subsidiary of Hydrostor, Inc. The project would be located at 8684 Sweetser Road in Rosamond, Kern County, California.
+The Willow Rock Energy Storage Center (WRESC) is proposed compressed air storage energy storage facility by Gem A-CAES LLC (Applicant), a wholly owned subsidiary of Hydrostor, Inc.

 Presiding Member: Andrew McAllister, Commissioner